openshift/ci-docs/content/en/how-tos/adding-a-cluster-profile.md

 ### Providing Credentials

 Your tests need credentials (like cloud account keys, image registry passwords, etc.) to run.
-These credentials are stored in a Kubernetes Secret and automatically mounted into your test containers.
+These credentials are stored in Google Secret Manager (GSM) and automatically mounted into your test containers via a **bundle**.

 **How it works:**

-1. **Secret naming:** The secret is always named `cluster-secrets-<profile-name>`.
+1. **Bundle naming:** Each cluster profile has a corresponding bundle named `cluster-secrets-<profile-name>`.
 For example:
    - `aws` profile → `cluster-secrets-aws`
    - `gcp-oadp-qe` profile → `cluster-secrets-gcp-oadp-qe`